Trixie Belden Editions

 three books in the series were in this format.
 Features of these relatively rare books include:

-- A multi-color dust jacket covering the hard-cover book.
+- A multi-color dust jacket wraps around the hardcover book.

 - The dust jackets portray an action scene with Trixie and Honey

-- The actual book cover is one color of cloth with two colors of writing and a plain picture
+- The actual book cover is single-color cloth with bi-colored writing and a simple diagram.

 - The inside cover (end papers) have black and white sketches.
 The first two books have landscaped scenes of the two girls, and the third has a collage of sketches forming a frame.